diagrams/diagrams-doc/doc/manual.rst

 >   where circles = mconcat [d1, d2, d3]

-See `envelopes and local vector spaces`_ for more information on what "next to" means, and `Working with envelopes`_ for information on functions available for manipulating envelopes.
+See `envelopes and local vector spaces`_ for more information on what "next to" means, and `Envelopes`_ for information on functions available for manipulating envelopes.
 To learn about how envelopes are implemented, see the `core library reference`__.